 The Proposed Project is located in a partially developed industrial district and adjacent to vacant land.
-Current traffic along Little Morongo Road represents an existing source of groundborne vibration due to circulation of larger vehicles and trucks.
+Current traffic along Cabot Road represents an existing source of groundborne vibration due to circulation of larger vehicles and trucks.

 Construction of the Proposed Project is expected to involve the temporary use of vehicles and equipment that would result in short-term groundborne vibration increases within the permitted construction hours established by the City.
 During the life of the Proposed Project, all routine project operations would occur within the proposed structures and during the permitted hours of operation, as mandated by the local ordinance and conditioned by the City.
 The routine operation of vehicles accessing the project site would cause an incremental increase in groundborne vibration, but not in levels that would be deemed inconsistent with the existing industrial setting or excessive in nature, such that would impact local sensitive receptors (i.e. religious facility).
-Less than significant impacts related to excessive groundborne vibration noise levels is expected and no mitigation measures are required.
+A less than significant impact would occur.